VUEngine/vuengine.github.io/documentation/user-guide/game-levels.md

 ## Particle

-Particles are lightweight, reusable Entitys that are instantiated by ParticleSystems.
-They don’t exist in the Stage as childs of it, although they can interact with other Actors by means of collisions.
+`Particle`s are a kind of lightweight, reusable `Entity`, that are instantiated by `ParticleSystem`s.
+They don’t exist in the `Stage` as childs of it, although they can interact with other `Actor`s by means of collisions.

-Particles manage their components in a more specific and constrained way than Actors in order to be as performant as possible, to reduce their memory footprint and to make it possible their reutilization to reduce the overhead of constantly creating and destroying them.
+`Particle`s manage their components in a more specific and constrained way than `Actor`s in order to be as performant as possible, to reduce their memory footprint and to make it possible their reutilization to reduce the overhead of constantly creating and destroying them.

 ```cpp
 ParticleROMSpec StarParticleSpec =